Wildfire Insurance: Coverage, Costs & Getting Insured in Fire-Prone Areas

 The California FAIR Plan: Last Resort Coverage Explained

-If you've been non-renewed by private insurers and can't find standard coverage, the California FAIR Plan is your backstop.
-It's a state-mandated, not-for-profit insurance pool backed by all licensed California insurers.
+If you have been non-renewed by private insurers and cannot find standard coverage, the California FAIR Plan is your backstop.
+It is a state-mandated, not-for-profit insurance pool backed by all licensed California insurers.
 You apply through a licensed broker after being declined by private carriers.
 If your home has other insurability challenges beyond wildfire risk, our guide on high-risk home insurance covers your full menu of options.

 Pros